-You can reheat your leftover meat item in the air fryer.
+You can reheat your leftover ribs in the air fryer.
 Since we tried it once, I’m going to explain how we had reheated ribs in the air fryer.
-The air fryer that my friend brought was a bit small in size.
-As you know, air fryers are varied in different sizes.
-So we had cut our ribs in the size of your air fryer.

 We cut in small pieces to reheat the ribs.
 He prepared the air fryer by setting the temperature at 350° f.
 Then he placed the ribs and allowed them to cook for at least 30 minutes.

 Oh, I forgot to mention, my friend wrapped the ribs with foil paper like the previous process.
 Otherwise, it would be too crispy and impossible to eat.
 The use of an air fryer is relatively fast and straightforward.